 Here are a few ways our family teaches empathy and chases benevolence.

-Compassion Examples #1: Have Your Kids Sponsor Other Kids
+Teaching Empathy and Compassion Example #1: Have Your Kids Sponsor Other Kids

 Nothing gets through to children like seeing the way other kids live.